|

 and walked towards the bed, intending to look more closely at

 the gown.
-But the moment she stood, intense pain pierced the small
+But the moment she stood, an intense pain pierced the

-of her back and travelled right down through her belly and between
+small of her back and travelled right down through her belly and

-her legs.
+between her legs.
 She clutched the bedpost.
 Oh!
-Oh Gods! she thought.
+Oh Gods!

-The pain eased slightly and she pressed her hand to her stomach.
+she thought.
+The pain eased slightly and she pressed her hand

+to her stomach.
 Is this it?
-Is this why he said stay in bed?
+Is this why he said to stay in

 "Senta?"

-Another pain wracked her body.
-"Oh gods," she cried,
+Another pain wracked the girl's body.
+"Oh gods," she

-supporting her, lowering her gently onto the bed.
+beside her instantly, supporting her, lowering her gently onto

 "Youryour gown," gasped Senta, as another pain